 Tapped to join his brother Tim's band Split Enz at the age of 18, Neil Finn went on to pen the band's first chart topper 'I Got You,' then found major international success with group Crowded House.
-Elsewhere the legendary musician has shown his gift for memorable melodies — and genuine moments of experimentation — across three solo albums, two very different recordings with his brother, the soundtrack for movie Rain, and excursions with Pyjama Club and all-star ensemble 7 Worlds Collide.
+Elsewhere the legendary musician has shown his gift for memorable melodies — and genuine moments of experimentation — across four solo albums, two very different recordings with his brother, the soundtrack for movie Rain, and excursions with Pyjama Club and all-star ensemble 7 Worlds Collide.

 Tim Finn is a New Zealand pop music icon.
 A founding member of legendary band Split Enz in the early 70s, he hasn't stopped writing, recording and performing since.
 Though they broke up in the 80s, Split Enz still do the occasional reunion concert.
 Since his 1983 hit Escapade, Finn has recorded an eclectic range of albums as a solo artist.
 He has also recorded two Finn albums alongside his younger brother Neil, and was briefly a member of Crowded House, co-writing a number of hits for their 1991 album Woodface.